Doctor of Dental Medicine Degree Program

 Motor, Strength, and Mobility

 A student must possess sufficient motor functioning to execute movements essential to providing oral health care to patients.
 A student must possess the motor skills to perform palpation, auscultation, and other diagnostic maneuvers; basic laboratory tests; and diagnostic and restorative procedures.
 Such actions require coordination of gross and fine muscular movements, equilibrium, and functional uses of the senses of touch and vision.
-A student must be able to perform basic life support including CPR, to transfer and position patients with disabilities, to physically restrain himself or herself around the patient and chair in a sitting or standing position.
+A student must be able to perform basic life support including CPR, to transfer and position patients with disabilities, to physically restrain themselves around the patient and chair in a sitting or standing position.
 A student must promote and support the ability of coworkers to perform prompt care.
 A student must be able to operate controls, use high-speed or low-speed dental handpieces for tooth preparation, and use hand instrumentation including scalpels for surgical procedures.
 A student must be able to maintain strength and posture and to reach and manipulate equipment to all positions in order to control the operating environment.

 Sensory